|

-Barking Bee Cafe will host their March After Dark Book Club on Thursday, March 26th, 2026 at 6:30 PM.March's book selection is The God of the Woods by Liz Moore.
+Barking Bee Cafe will host their April After Dark Book Club on Thursday, April 23rd, 2026 at 6:30 PM.April's book selection is Somewhere Beyond the Sea by T.J.
+Klune.

 "Alexis Fletcher hasn't had a merry Christmas since losing her mother.
 Every December she remembers the joy her mother brought to everyone during the holiday season, and wishes her family could be whole again.
 And even as Alexis prepares to start a new family with her fiancé, Chase Dupont, outside forces threaten to destroy her potential happiness.
 But fate has one more surprise in store for Alexis, and it might be exactly what she needs to finally embrace the one holiday that has brought her nothing but heartache. " Request a physical copy of the book via the Jefferson County Library Cooperative Listen to the Audiobook on Libby Read the Ebook on Hoopla* Listen to the Audiobook on Hoopla* *available to residents of the City of Pinson Barking Bee Cafe will host their November After Dark Book Club on Thursday, November 20th at 6:30 PM.
 November's book selection is Remarkably Bright Creatures by Shelby Van Pelt.